 Adrian Fehrmann is a landscape architect, architect and urban designer.
 He believes that landscape architecture has a central role in shaping the built environment where our everyday lives take place.
-Fehrmann’s teaching is informed by more that 15 years of professional experience designing a wide range of project types with varied cultural and ecological contexts.
+Fehrmann’s teaching is informed by more than 20 years of professional experience designing a wide range of project types with varied cultural and ecological contexts.

 As an associate principal at Reed Hilderbrand, Fehrmann brings strong conceptualization and precise detailing to the firm’s distinctive projects for complex urban sites.
 Prior to joining Reed Hilderbrand, he worked at Stoss and MMVA in the Boston area and as an urban designer in Santiago, Chile.
 Fehrmann earned a BArch and a Professional Diploma with Distinction at Universidad de Chile and a Master’s of Landscape Architecture and Regional Planning from the University of Pennsylvania, where he received the ET Widenmeyer Prize in Landscape and Urbanism.